Vessel (video game)

 Vessel is a physics-based, steampunk, puzzle-platform game developed by Strange Loop Games and published by indiePub.
-It was released March 1, 2012 for Microsoft Windows, for Linux on December 10, 2012 and for PlayStation 3 on March 11, 2014.
-A macOS version was released on January 7, 2013.
+It was released March 1, 2012 for Microsoft Windows, for Linux on December 11, 2012 and for PlayStation 3's PlayStation Network in March 2014.
+An OS X version was released on January 7, 2013.

 Plot

 The main character of Vessel is M. Arkwright, an inventor who creates a liquid-composed labor-performing automaton, called the Fluro.
 He creates this automaton in order to perform laborious tasks more efficiently than human beings.
 However, the Fluros begin to run amok, and cause the world's machinery to malfunction.

 In order to restore the machinery back to a functioning status, Arkwright must travel through the world of Vessel and fix the broken parts.
 In addition to creating the Fluro automaton, he creates Seeds, which are small devices that allow him to control an area's surrounding liquid and transform it into a Fluro.
 This newly created Fluro can then be used to fix the machinery by influencing it on where to go and what to do.